-- 5.3 The student will use personal fitness assessment data to enhance understanding of physical fitness. - a) Identify methods for evaluating and improving personal fitness, such as health-related criterion-referenced tests, heart rate, accelerometer, and pedometer data. - b) Compare and analyze personal fitness data to health-related criterion-referenced standards (e.g., Virginia wellness-related fitness FitnessGram standards, Centers for Disease Control and Prevention guidelines) to assess levels of personal fitness and identify strengths and weaknesses. - c) Apply the FITT (frequency, intensity, time, and type of exercise) principles to a personal fitness plan. - d) Calculate the resting, activity, and recovery heart rate and calculate heart rate during various physical activities. - e) Explain the relationship between heart rate and cardiorespiratory fitness.
+- 5.3 The student will use personal fitness assessment data to enhance understanding of physical fitness. - a) Identify methods for evaluating and improving personal fitness, such as health-related criterion-referenced tests, heart rate, accelerometer, and pedometer data. - b) Compare and analyze personal fitness data to health-related criterion-referenced standards (e.g., Virginia wellness-related fitness FitnessGram® standards, Centers for Disease Control and Prevention guidelines) to assess levels of personal fitness and identify strengths and weaknesses. - c) Explain the FITT (frequency, intensity, time, and type) principles and its relationship to a personal fitness plan. - d) Calculate resting, activity, and recovery heart rate and calculate heart rate during a variety of physical activities. - e) Explain the relationship between heart rate and cardiorespiratory fitness.